What is BitCoin?

 Below is a list of features that make bitcoin stand out among electronic and paper currencies:

-• Near-zero fees Your bank may charge you a $ 50 fee for an international funds transfer in cold blood.
+Your bank may charge you a $ 50 fee for an international funds transfer in cold blood.
 Bitcoin will never do that.
-There are small fees that are totally insignificant and do not depend on the transfer amount.
+There are small fees that are totally insignificant and do not depend on the transfer amount. - Speed of transfer

 You can install an official Bitcoin Core client that stores the entire history of transactions.
 If you do not need offline operation and block chain analysis features, you can install one of the lite or mobile wallets that require a lot less resources.
 If you only intend to pay for small purchases while travelling or to just try out the technology, a mobile or online wallet would be enough.
 Maximum safety is ensured by hardware wallets with additional protection.